benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 Mindfulness is a simple practice that can be described as paying attention to what is going on in the moment, without judgment.

-And I strongly believe there's a correlation between one’s ability and willingness to pay attention and to self-reflect and their ability to improve.
+And I strongly believe there's a meaningful correlation between one’s ability and willingness to pay attention, to self-reflect and their ability to improve.

 So one of the first and most important qualities of mature developers is they're more often than not paying attention to what is going on around them.
-They're deliberately taking their time to observe before proceeding (put succinctly as STOP, Stop, Take a breath, Observe, Proceed).
+They're deliberately taking their time to observe before proceeding (put succinctly as STOP; Stop, Take a breath, Observe, Proceed).

-Mature developers are being mindful about themselves and their surrounding, in order to be able to always keep improving their own work and approaches.
+Mature developers are being mindful about themselves and their surrounding, in order to be able to always keep improving their own work and approaches, and of those around them.

 Mindfulness sooner or later leads mature developers to become aware of, learn about [cognitive biases][cognitive-biases] and find ways to handle them.